Why Am I Gaining Weight While Working Out? The Complete Science-Based Guide

 Measuring Progress Beyond the Scale

-The scale can be a fickle friend.
-It’s good to keep tabs on it, but it’s not the only, or even the best, measure of progress.
+The scale can be a fake friend.
 If the scale is making you feel down, it’s time to focus on other, more holistic measures.
 The scale is just one tool, and shouldn’t be the only thing that dictates your sense of progress.
 You need to understand that “im working out but gaining weight” might not be bad news!
 This approach will help you with your overall fitness progress.

 Alternative Progress Metrics